Dance is the hidden language of the soul.

 The Kinds of Dancing that Accompany Classical Music

-In most of these examples, you can't really have one without the other so it's up to you how you want to consider the relationship between dancing and classical music, but what we can say is that the connection is strong, much like with classical music and the piano.
+In most of these examples, you can't really have one without the other so it's up to you how you want to consider the relationship between dancing and symphonic writing, but what we can say is that the connection is strong, much like with classical music and the piano.

 Ballet